AdobeDocs/audience-manager.it-IT/help/using/reference/bulk-management-tools/bulk-management-intro.md

 **Esempio di operazione in blocco**

 Ad esempio, vediamo come creare più caratteristiche contemporaneamente.
-Per creare più caratteristiche in un&#39;operazione in blocco, è possibile:
+Per creare più caratteristiche in un'operazione in blocco, è possibile:

 1. Click the **[!UICONTROL Headers]** tab and copy all the labels under the [!UICONTROL Create a Trait] option.

 2. Click the **[!UICONTROL Create]** tab and paste the labels starting in row 1, column A.
 3. Provide information related to each column header and click **[!UICONTROL Create Traits]**.
-Questa azione richiede l&#39;accesso.
+Questa azione richiede l'accesso.
 Your bulk job runs after you successfully authenticate (see the [authentication requirements](../../reference/bulk-management-tools/bulk-management-intro.md#auth-reqs) below).
-Controllate l&#39;angolo inferiore sinistro del foglio di lavoro per una notifica di stato del processo.
+Controllate l'angolo inferiore sinistro del foglio di lavoro per una notifica di stato del processo.

 >[!NOTE]
 >